fcostaa/RxAction/README.md

 How to use
 --------

 RxActions accept an `action`: a lambda that takes some input and produces an observable.
-When the method `execute()` is called, it passes its parameter to this lambda and subscribes to the action managing the states, such as result, executing, error as observables using [RxJava2](https://github.com/ReactiveX/RxJava).
+When the method `execute()` is called, it passes its parameter to this lambda and subscribes to the action managing the states, such as elements, executing, error as observables using [RxJava2](https://github.com/ReactiveX/RxJava).
 Often the execution is triggered by some interaction in the UI like when the user clicks a button.

 #### As Action